KQQB

 KQQB is a broadcast radio station airing Brokered Programming.
 The station is licensed to Stockdale, Texas and serves Stockdale and the southeastern portion of the San Antonio metro area in Texas.
-KQQB is owned and operated by The Raftt Corporation.
+KQQB is owned and operated by Centro De Adoracion Internacional Co.

 History

 KQQB was originally licensed to Hallettsville, Texas at the time of its launch in 1979.
 A construction permit has been applied for to expand the station's daytime-only power from 2,500 watts to 20,000 watts.
-Thus, this will allow it to be heard across the entire San Antonio Metro area and Victoria, Texas as well.
+This allows it to be heard across the entire San Antonio Metro area and Victoria, Texas as well.

 1520 AM is a United States clear-channel frequency.